kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 3.1.0 =
-* Breaking Change: PHP Version 5.4.0+ is required to run Nested Pages v3
+* Breaking Change: PHP Version 5.4.0+ is required to run Nested Pages V3+.
 * Parent field added to bulk edit under hierarchical post types.
 * Fixes HTML Validation where invalid rel attribute error was being thrown on custom link items.
 * Fixes bug where filtering by taxonomy did not work.
 * Adds error handling for existing nav menu with the name “Nested Pages”, preventing WP_Error object from saving in the database which causes a fatal error in some instances.
-* Adds support for custom post states, using the display_post_states filter (Ex: Showing a WooCommerce - Checkout Page designator)
+* Adds support for custom post states, using the display_post_states filter (Ex: Showing a WooCommerce - Checkout Page designator).
-* Adds support for custom row actions using the post_row_actions and page_row_actions filters
+* Adds support for custom row actions using the post_row_actions and page_row_actions filters.
-* Adds new feature for inserting new posts before/after a selected post
+* Adds new feature for inserting new posts before/after a selected post.
-* Fixes issue where disabling nesting of a post type was not working
+* Fixes issue where disabling nesting of a post type was not working.
-* Adds template names as CSS classes for custom row styling
+* Adds template names as CSS classes for custom row styling.
-* Adds enhancements to the user interface
+* Adds enhancements to the user interface.
-* Removes capability to nest a page underneath a link, preventing broken links
+* Removes capability to nest a page underneath a link, preventing broken links.
-* Fixes issue where meta values were not being saved during cloning, when the source post contained multiple entries with the same meta_key
+* Fixes issue where meta values were not being saved during cloning, when the source post contained multiple entries with the same meta_key.
+* Fixes bug where new page modals were not displaying when WPML was installed.

 = 2.0.4 =
 * Fixes PHP warning if a search is performed with only one result when WP_DEBUG is enabled.